 With estate agents acting primarily for sellers and land owners, buyers get poor advice or representation all too often.

-The only way this could be done would be to change the way residential property is sold by having agents acting for buyers instead of only for sellers.
+The only way this could be done would be to change the way residential property is sold by having agents acting for buyers instead of only acting for sellers.

-This situation does need further in-depth explanation in order for the concept to be fully understood.
+The correct solution to this problem does need further in-depth explanation in order for the concept to be fully understood.

-The House Price Virtuoso Solution: Full details of our proposals for properly reforming the UK housing market..
+Full details of my proposals for properly reforming the UK housing market.

-Author:– The House Price Virtuoso Solution otherwise known as The Hendry Solution
+Author:– The House Price Virtuoso Solution